Written by Wan Ling Huang

 Edited by Patrick McShane

-More than ninety percent of the residents of the City of Huntington Park in Southern California’s Los Angeles County are immigrants with few resources.
+More than 90% of the City of Huntington Park residents in Southern California’s Los Angeles County are low-income.
 Volunteers from the Cerritos Service Center have been conducting monthly fruit and vegetable distributions at the city’s Miles Avenue Elementary School since June 2017.
-The fresh food is good for the residents’ health and helps ease the burden of buying groceries.
+Through the cooperation with the school, residents in need felt Tzu Chi’s care and love.